 Recently completed mapping by the Iowa Geological Survey (IGS) provides much needed geologic maps in the Upper Cedar River Basin.
 The basin has been the subject of water quality projects in the past, but there was a renewed focus on the Cedar River Basin following catastrophic flooding in 2008.
 Several cities and developing areas are located in this basin.
 Many new partners are concentrating efforts on water supply, water quantity and quality, land-use planning, and flood protection studies.
-Geologic mapping is crucial and foundational for many of these studies and the project enjoys wide support from the Iowa-Cedar Watershed Interagency Coordination Team (ICWICT) and the Cedar River Watershed Coalition (CRWC).
-Bedrock mapping subdivided the Cedar Valley Group into four formations which provided more detailed geologic information.
-The Cerro Gordo County Department of Public Health (CGCDPH) is using this information to help identify the source of elevated arsenic in groundwater.
-From a Quaternary perspective, characterizing and identifying the extent of the Mid-Wisconsin Sheldon Creek Formation is a fundamental question.
-The close proximity to the Des Moines Lobe margin also creates significant sand and gravel resources that mapping has further identified and characterized.
+Geologic mapping is crucial and foundational for many of these studies and the project enjoys broad support from the Iowa-Cedar Watershed Interagency Coordination Team (ICWICT) and the Cedar River Watershed Coalition (CRWC).
+Bedrock mapping efforts were successful in subdividing the Devonian mapping units used by Witzke et al. (2010) into formations, which provided more detailed geologic information.
+The Cerro Gordo County Department of Public Health (CGCDPH) has used these maps and newly refined data to help identify the source of elevated arsenic in groundwater and to place regulations on water well construction.
+From a Quaternary perspective, characterizing and identifying the extent of the Mid-Wisconsin Sheldon Creek Formation is a fundamental question, as this unit extends much farther east than was previously mapped.
+The mapping location also includes the Des Moines Lobe margin, and has helped to further identify and characterize sand and gravel resources associated with glacial outwash plains and channels.
 Combining the bedrock and surficial map information is allowing stakeholders to address key questions related to shallow rock areas, aggregate resource potential, and groundwater vulnerability.